-IWPR launched its first programming in-country in 2014, training an initial cohort of 24 journalists in hostile environment, safety and security and conflict reporting.
-Building on that initial programming, In 2015 IWPR launched a larger project to extend the hostile environment and conflict reporting training, and to improve media and civil society oversight of the Ukraine government's reform agenda, address corruption.
+WPR launched its first programming in country in 2014, training an initial cohort of 24 journalists in hostile environment, safety and security and conflict reporting.
+Building on that initial programming IWPR launched a larger project to extend the hostile environment and conflict reporting training, and to improve media and civil society oversight of Ukraine government's reform agenda and address corruption.
+"The knowledge I acquired during the training will help me in the war zone, and will probably save my life."